DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial2.md

 - The advisor might also prepare clients for the *inevitability of market downturns* to help them *avoid panic selling* due to loss aversion

 > - Dollar cost averaging: by investing in smaller set amounts over time, will buy both when prices are low and high.
 Smoothes out average purchase price.
 Can be especially powerful in recessions and bear markets.

+---
+- missing questions on ipad
+---

+### Q10.
+- Payment decoupling is encouraged with fixe prix
+- You only face the loss of money once rather than multiple times

+## Agency Theory

+### Q11.

+Shareholders can do the following:
+1. Ensure that employees are paid with company stock and/or stock options
+2. Ensure that underperforming managers are fired
+3. Write several contracts that ensure that the interest of the managers and shareholders are closely aligned
+4. Set up a monitoring mechanism (such as boards) to ensure that managers work in the best interest of the shareholders

+> - Performance based pay: Tie a significant portion of executive compensation to the company's growth, profitability, or total shreholder return (TSR)
+> Transparency clause: Ensure transparency in financial reporting

+### Q12
+- separation between management and ownership
+  - issues that arise from the separation
+- One the one hand, managers do not usually have direct ownership, manage and control the firm
+- On the other hand, the shareholder, who are the owners, are not involved in the management of the firm
+- This creates a clear conflict of interest between the investors and shareholder of the firm

+### Q13

+- Main roles of the board is to monitor the management to reduce agency costs and to ensure that the managers work in the best interest of the shareholders
+2. Board also provides guidance and support to the CEO and the management of the firm
+3. Role in setting the main vision and strategy of the company.
+REsponsible for approving and keeping track of the firm's strategy as well as annual budgets and investment programs established in the action plan prepared by the executive officers

+### Q16
+Two counterarguments:
+ 1. there is no reason to expect a simple relation between ownership and performance.
+Many dimensions to corporate governance system
+ 2. Some studies have shown a non-linear relationship between firm valuation and ownership, specififcaly that increasing ownership is good at first, but that in a certain range, managers can use their ownership level to partially block efforts to constrain them
+    - increasing ownership can reduce performance

+### Q17
+- Ignore the shareholder, which will result in either the shareholder going away or launching a proxy fight
+- Negotiate with the dissident shareholder to come to a solution on which